 An orthopedic surgeon usually proceeds with the conservative treatment protocol of medication and physiotherapy or exercise for most conditions.
 Surgical procedures are usually reserved for severe deformities or bone breakage -with rehabilitation methods employed after surgery-and are usually a last resort for other ailments if the above treatments prove ineffective:

 - Fusion: ‘Welding’ of fractured bones through bone grafts and metal rods or other internal devices to heal into a single solid bone.
+Spinal fusing, for instance, is a surgical procedure administered to correct problems with the small bones in the spine known as vertebrae

 - Internal Fixation: Using metal plates, pins or screws to hold broken pieces of bone in proper position while it heals.